ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

 ## Perform the migration

-An upgrade from MKE 3 to MKE 4 consists of the following steps, all of which are performed through the use of the `mkectl` tool:
+An upgrade from MKE 3 to MKE 4k consists of the following steps, all of which are performed through the use of the `mkectl` tool:

 - Run pre-upgrade checks to verify the upgradability of the cluster.
-- Carry out pre-upgrade migrations to prepare the cluster for an upgrade from a hyperkube-based MKE 3 cluster to a k0s-based MKE 4 cluster.
+- Carry out pre-upgrade migrations to prepare the cluster for an upgrade from a hyperkube-based MKE 3 cluster to a k0s-based MKE 4k cluster.
 - Upgrade manager nodes to k0s.
 - Upgrade worker nodes to k0s.
 - Carry out post-upgrade cleanup to remove MKE 3 components.
-- Output the new MKE 4 config file.
+- Output the new `mke4.yaml` configuration file.

 To upgrade an MKE 3 cluster, use the `mkectl upgrade` command: